What's included in the kit?

-Once we have received an order from a customer we prepare a detailed set of technical and working drawings for use by your builder.
+Once we have received an order, we prepare a detailed set of working drawings which your builder will use when undertaking the site operations.
 If your builder is concerned about what they will need to include in their estimate, please do tell them to give us a call so that we can talk them through the expected costs of your project.

 Do you supply structural calculations?

 Yes.
 We can release the structural engineer’s report for your project once an order has been placed.
 Our report covers the oak frame and ancillary timber requirements.

 Erecting a new building which is less than 4m in total height (i.e. our Stapleton, Kinsham, Walton, Lucton, Byton Low Ridge, Gazebos, Pavilions, Garden Offices and Summerhouses) may not require planning permission if other permitted development criteria is met.